Electric utility: Executive compensation

-The executive compensation received by the executives in utility companies often receives the most scrutiny in the review of operating expenses.
-Just as regulated utilities and their governing bodies struggle to maintain a balance between keeping consumer costs reasonable and being profitable enough to attract investors, they must also compete with private companies for talented executives and then be able to retain those executives.
+The executive compensation received by the executives in utility companies often receives the scrutiny in the review of operating expenses.
+Just as regulated utilities and their governing bodies struggle to maintain a balance between keeping consumer costs reasonable and being profitable enough to attract investors, they also compete with private companies for talented executives and then be able to retain those executives.

 Regulated companies are less likely to use incentive-based remuneration in addition to base salaries.
 Executives in regulated electric utilities are less likely to be paid for their performance in bonuses or stock options.
 They are less likely to approve compensation policies that include incentive-based pay.
 The compensation for electric utility executives will be the lowest in regulated utilities that have an unfavorable regulatory environment.
 These companies have more political constraints than those in a favorable regulatory environment and are less likely to have a positive response to requests for rate increases.

 Just as increased constraints from regulation drive compensation down for executives in electric utilities, deregulation has been shown to increase remuneration.
 The need to encourage risk-taking behavior in seeking new investment opportunities while keeping costs under control requires deregulated companies to offer performance-based incentives to their executives.
 It has been found that increased compensation is also more likely to attract executives experienced in working in competitive environments.

 In the United States, the Energy Policy Act of 1992 removed previous barriers to wholesale competition in the electric utility industry.
 Currently 24 states allow for deregulated electric utilities: Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Virginia, Arizona, Arkansas, California, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Montana, New Hampshire, New Jersey, New Mexico, New York, and Washington D.C.
 As electric utility monopolies have been increasingly broken up into deregulated businesses, executive compensation has risen; particularly incentive compensation.